+Golf is primarily a game of skill that can be played for recreation as well as at elite level in national and international tour events and professional level on the world tour circuit.
 A typical round of golf (18 holes) takes 3 to 5 hours to complete, depending on the skill level of the golfer.
 While the average length of a course is 7km, a golfer could walk 10 to 20 km (depending on the accuracy of shots) to complete a round.
-Whether you are walking and carrying your clubs, or riding in a cart, it is important to consider certain aspects of your nutrition during training & competition.

-Recreational golfers practice their game by playing rounds.
-Professional golfers however can spend up to 8 hours a day on the golf course working on specific skills, playing practice rounds or competitions.
+Professional golfers can spend up to 8 hours a day on the golf course working on specific skills, playing practice rounds or competitions.
 During a tournament, most players will participate in a practice session at the end of the day’s game.
-Complimentary training, including strength training, aerobic conditioning and flexibility also feature in most players’ training schedules to strengthen muscles involved in playing the game, improve their endurance and minimise the risk of injury.
+Cross-training, including strength training, aerobic conditioning and flexibility also feature in most players’ training schedules to strengthen muscles involved in playing the game, improve their endurance and minimise the risk of injury.

 Golfers’ physiques vary widely and top players come in all shapes and sizes.
 Although the nature of the game is lower intensity, higher body fat levels may impair performance through greater heat intolerance, (and thus a greater susceptibility to physical fatigue) and an increased risk of injuries.

-Low glycaemic index (GI) choices such as pasta, multi-grain bread, porridge, baked beans can be better options to sustain training requirements and prevent fatigue.
-Click here or find the Glycaemic Index fact sheet on the SDA web site for more information.
+Low glycemic index (GI) carbohydrates choices such as brown rice, multigrain bread, porridge or baked beans can be better fuelling options to sustain training requirements and prevent fatigue over long days of training and competition.

-Dehydration results in fatigue, impaired skill performance, impaired ability to focus and concentrate for longer periods, and can contribute to heat stress.
-As golf is largely a game of skill it is very important golfers consume adequate fluid to maintain hydration.
+Dehydration can lead to fatigue, reduced skill performance, impaired ability to focus and concentrate for longer periods.
+At higher levels, dehydration can also contribute to heat stress.
+As golf is largely a game of skill and requires a high level of concentration to be sustained over several hours of more, it is very important golfers drink sufficient fluid to maintain good hydration levels.
 Fluid requirements vary largely depending on the players’ size, gender, time in play and environmental conditions.

-During competition and practice/training rounds access to adequate fluid on the course is an important part of maintaining hydration.
-Fluids should be carried in the golf bag and efforts should be made to keep the fluids cool to promote better intakes.
-Fluid requirements generally increase as the temperature increases so golfers should monitor their average sweat rates by weighing themselves before a round and then again after in different playing conditions.
-The weight deficit needs to be replaced by 1.5 times the amount of fluid lost, so:
+During competition and practice or training rounds, access to adequate fluid on the course is an important part of maintaining hydration.
+Fluids should be carried in the golf bag and efforts should be made to keep the fluids cool for increased palatability and appeal.
+Fluid requirements generally increase as the temperature increases so golfers should monitor their sweat rates to determine their individual fluid needs – an Accredited Sports Dietitian can help with this.

-Sports drinks or electrolyte replacement solutions are ideal for long practice rounds and competition as they replace fluid as well as carbohydrate and electrolytes.
-For more details see the Fluid in Sport factsheet.
+Sport drinks or electrolyte replacement solutions can be useful for long practice rounds and during competition as they replace fluids and electrolyte for hydration as well as some carbohydrate to top up energy/fuel needs.

 Eating before competition

-Golfers can be expect to play a round for up to 5 hours so it is important to eat a pre-event meal which contains carbohydrate to maintain steady blood sugar & energy levels to prevent fatigue.
-Low GI carbohydrate foods may provide an advantage as they are digested slowly, delivering a more sustained fuel release, however the evidence is equivocal.
+Golfers can expect to play a round of golf for up to 5 hours so it is important to eat a nutritious meal prior to starting to maintain steady blood sugar and energy levels to prevent fatigue throughout the round.

 Eating and drinking during competition